 In an effort to preserve cash and to attract, retain and motivate persons who make important contributions to our business, we desire to have the ability to issue securities to our officers, directors and consultants and those of our subsidiaries under our new 2018 Plan.
-Since the current plans currently only have 296,935 shares of common stock reserved for issuance, management believes that the number of shares of common stock currently available for issuance under the 2009 Plan, 2014 Plan and 2017 Plan is insufficient to meet its needs to provide for awards to our officers, directors and consultants and those of our subsidiaries and insufficient in order to allow us the ability to compete successfully for talented employees and consultants as does the individuals who are eligible to receive awards under our plans.
-In addition, the principal reason for the 2018 Plan is to increase the number of shares of our subsci awards under the 2018 Plan.
-If the 2018 Plan is not adopted, we could continue to grant awards under the prior plans as adopted by our stockholders.
+Since the current plans currently only have 262,362 shares of common stock reserved for issuance, management believes that the number of shares of common stock currently available for issuance under the 2009 Plan, 2014 Plan and 2017 Plan is insufficient to meet its needs to provide for awards to our officers, directors and consultants and those of our subsidiaries and insufficient in order to allow us the ability to compete successfully for talented employees and consultants as does the individuals who are eligible to receive awards under our plans.
+In addition, the principal reason for the 2018 Plan is to increase the number of shares of our common stock approved for issuance to provide our Board of Directors, Compensation Committee and management with greater flexibility to provide grants of stock-based awards under the 2018 Plan is not approved, we could continue to grant awards under the prior plans as adopted by our stockholders.
 However, if the 2018 Plan is not approved, we would have fewer awards to grant to employees and directors.
 Accordingly, our Board recommends the approval of the 2018 Plan.

-The principal provisions of the 2018 Plan are summarized below and the proposed 2018 Plan, is attached hereto as Appendix B. The following discussion is qualified in its entirety by reference to the 2018 Plan.
+The principal provisions of the 2018 Plan are summarized below and the proposed 2018 Plan, is attached hereto as Appendix A. The following discussion is qualified in its entirety by reference to the 2018 Plan.